Our Review Process

 - Choose the right kind of carbohydrates.
 Certain food categories act as diabetes control foods, such as fruits, whole grains, and vegetables.
 They have low amounts of carbs and fiber, which help keep blood sugar levels in check.

 - Sugar-laden sweets and beverages cause blood sugar levels to rise rapidly.
 Due to this, they should be avoided entirely if you have diabetes.
+Also know about best fruit for diabetes.

 Being physically active is another essential facet of controlling Type 2 diabetes.
 When we exercise, the muscles produce energy by using up the sugar present in the blood.
 Exercising regularly also helps the body to use insulin efficiently.
 As a result, the blood sugar level is lowered.
 The more you exert, the longer the effect will last.
 However, light physical activities such as walking, gardening, and housework can also help you control diabetes.
 Read more to know about diet for diabetes.